NSVPavan/Stockfolio/README.md

 ### History Page
 Chronicles all user transactions, listing the nature of the transaction (buy/sell), stock symbol, transaction price, share quantity, and the date/time of execution.

+### Leaderboard Page
+Displays a ranking of users based on their portfolio profits.
+Users are ranked by the total profit earned from their stock transactions, calculated as the difference between the current portfolio value and the initial investment.
+The page includes: